sentrysoftware/metricshub/README.md

 * **/**: The root (parent of all submodules)
 * **metricshub-engine**: The brain, the heart of this project.
 It houses the core logic and essential functionalities that power the entire system.
+* **metricshub-hardware**: Hardware Energy and Sustainability module, dedicated to managing and monitoring hardware-related metrics, focusing on energy consumption and sustainability aspects.
 * **metricshub-agent**: The MetricsHub Agent module includes a Command-Line Interface (CLI) and is responsible for interacting with the MetricsHub engine.
 It acts as an entry point, collecting and transmitting data to the OpenTelemetry Collector.
 * **metricshub-windows**: Builds the `.zip` package for MetricsHub on Windows platforms.
 * **metricshub-linux**: Builds the `.tar.gz` package of MetricsHub on Linux platforms.